Photography by Livia Lazar

 Images courtesy the artists

-This project by Anna FC Smith and Helen Mather explores how Leigh women from pre-Peterloo Reform Societies were portrayed as witches and beasts; repurposing this imagery to create art that empowers people with a magical energy drawn from nature.
+This Activation by Anna FC Smith and Helen Mather explores how Leigh women from pre-Peterloo Reform Societies were portrayed as witches and beasts; repurposing this imagery to create art that empowers people with a magical energy drawn from nature.
 The artists generate art and research with the local community and historians Ruth Mather and Yvonne Eckersley.

 The interwoven elements are presented as folkloric objects, where banners and pikes stand like a forest populated with the beasts of the people.
 The project connects the community with their environment, history and agency, empowering them to roar together; sympathetic, empowered, and enfranchised.